 1. Know how effective your campaigns are

-Number One, KPIs give you a solid idea of how effective your marketing campaigns truly are.
+Number one, KPIs give you a solid idea of how effective your marketing campaigns truly are.

 2. Move towards your marketing goals